County Executive - Macomb Matters February 2023 Issue 86

 The new contracts will be published online as soon as the drafts are completed, approved and signed.
 This can take several weeks, due to the number of unions whose contracts are renewed.
 If you have any questions about the specific changes that apply to you, please contact your union representative.

 Many of these changes will also be implemented for non-union employees and the Human Resources policies are also currently being revised.

 The Board of Commissioners has announced the continuation of the Macomb County Casual Day Charitable Collections Program.
 Participating employees (with department leader permission) may wear casual clothing to work on Fridays (or other designated day), if they donate at least a dollar.
 Participating departments will be monitored, and donations are sent in a timely fashion.
 Collected donations are then sent by the Board Office to the assigned charities.

-Macomb County Animal Control Adoption of the Month - October
+Macomb County Animal Control Adoption of the Month - February

 Pictured are just a few of the many animals who found a home with the help of Macomb County Animal Control!
 Is your companion waiting for you?
 Pay a visit to the shelter and find out!
 Visit the website for more information about pets available for adoption, information about the adoption process and hours of operation.

 MMYH Ambassador - Take a quiz, win a prize!

 Welcome back to the MMYH Ambassadors column!
 This edition will feature an important initiative from Human Resources and Labor Relations: The More Than a Job hiring campaign.